jmorra/Restful-Image-Resizer/README.md

 * ImgScalr
 * Maven

+This project was made using IntelliJ and as such, that IDE will probably be easiest to make edits to the project with.

 ## Build Instructions
 In order to build the project, navigate to the project directory and type `mvn clean verify` (this assumes `mvn` is on your path).
 This will also run the full test suite included.